 Lost Absorptive Intestinal Surface Area

-Looking back to how the micelles are to get into the small intestines enterocytes, they ought to have a small surface area.
+Looking back to how the micelles are to get into the small intestines enterocytes, they ought to have enough functional surface area.
 If the small intestine mucosa loses its function, there will be decreased transit time for the fats and less time for digestion.
 Conditions such as celiac disease, enterocyte disease, Crohn’s disease, and small bowel resection can decrease the transit time of the fats.

 Impaired Lipid Processing By Bile Acids

-When lipid processing is incomplete, there’s not enough bile acid secretion needed to absorb fats and fatty acids fully.
-It means a failure in bile acid synthesis, which can also result from bile acids remaining in the intestinal lumen instead of being absorbed and reused for fat digestion.
+When lipid processing is incomplete, there’s not enough bile acid secretion to absorb fats and fatty acids fully.
+It means a failure in bile acid synthesis or transport, which can also result from bile acids remaining in the intestinal lumen instead of being absorbed and reused for fat digestion.

 Conditions that cause impaired bile acid secretion include liver disease/ hepatic cirrhosis, cholestasis, or an inborn defect that decreases or obstructs bile acid secretion and flow.